nuprl/website/blog/_src/posts/2020-10-15-shallow-mailing-list.md

 - - -

 For the past few months, I've been adding a transient semantics to Typed Racket.
+The project is called Shallow Typed Racket.
 Details are in the [RFC](https://github.com/racket/typed-racket/pull/952) and [pull request](https://github.com/racket/typed-racket/pull/948).

-The short story is that the new Shallow Typed Racket does less to enforce types when typed code interacts with untyped code.
+The short story is that the new Shallow Racket does less to enforce types when typed code interacts with untyped code.
 Typed code is still type-sound, but that's about it.
 By contrast, types are much stronger in classic Typed Racket.